hhkaos/awesome-arcgis/arcgis/products/workforce/README.md

 # Workforce

+Workforce for ArcGIS is a web and mobile app that can be use to manage your workforce for field inspections, sales leads, service requests, capital improvements, one call tickets, etc.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**